open-forest-observatory/ofo-argo/docs/usage/stepbased-workflow.md

   # ... orthomosaic parameters
 ```

-**Setting the `photo_path`:** Within the `project:` section, you must specify `photo_path` which is the location of the drone imagery dataset.
-When running via Argo workflows, this path refers to the location **inside the docker container**.
+**Setting the `photo_path`:** Within the `project:` section, you must specify `photo_path` which is
+the location of the drone imagery dataset.
+When running via Argo workflows, this path refers to the

-For example, if your drone images were uploaded to `/ofo-share/argo-data/argo-input/datasets/dataset_1`, then the `photo_path` should be written as:
+location **inside the docker container**.
+For example, if your drone images are at
+`/ofo-share/argo-data/argo-input/datasets/dataset_1`, then the `photo_path` should be written as:

 ```yaml
 project: